maurovanetti/inkfungus-template/README.md

 That's it.

-You now have three key GameObjects in your scene:
+Now you have three key GameObjects in your scene:
-- The `Ink-Fungus Gateway` with ist most important `Narrative Director` highly configurable component.
+- The `Ink-Fungus Gateway` with ist most important, highly configurable `Narrative Director` component.
 It also includes a predefined Fungus Flowchart called `Gateway Flowchart` which is used by the default handling of narrative branchings.
 - The `SayDialog` (a standard Fungus object) and all its childrens, grandchildren etc.
 - The `MenuDialog` (another standard Fungus object) and all its childrens, grandchildren etc.